Rough Riders: Battle of San Juan Hill

 Trooper Jesse D. Langdon of the 1st Volunteer Infantry, who accompanied Col. Theodore Roosevelt and the Rough Riders in their assault on Kettle Hill, reported:

 "We were exposed to the Spanish fire, but there was very little because just before we started, why, the Gatling guns opened up at the bottom of the hill, and everybody yelled, 'The Gatlings!
 The Gatlings!' and away we went.
 The Gatlings just enfiladed the top of those trenches.
 We'd never have been able to take Kettle Hill if it hadn't been for Parker's Gatling guns."

 A Spanish counterattack on Kettle Hill by some 600 infantry was quickly devastated by one of Lt.
 Parker's Gatling guns recently emplaced on the summit of San Juan Hill, which killed all but 40 of the attackers before they had closed to within 250 yd of the Americans on Kettle Hill.
 Col. Roosevelt was so impressed by the actions of Lt.
-Parker and his men that he placed his regiment's two 7mm Colt–Browning machine guns and the volunteers manning them under Parker, who immediately emplaced them—along with 10,000 rounds of captured 7mm Mauser ammunition—at tactical firing points in the American line.
+Parker and his men that he placed his regiment's two 7 mm Colt–Browning machine guns and the volunteers manning them under Parker, who immediately emplaced them—along with 10,000 rounds of captured 7 mm Mauser ammunition—at tactical firing points in the American line.

 Colonel Roosevelt gave a large share of the credit for the successful charge to Lt.
 Parker and his Gatling Gun Detachment: "I think Parker deserved rather more credit than any other one man in the entire campaign ... he had the rare good judgment and foresight to see the possibilities of the machine-guns..He then, by his own exertions, got it to the front and proved that it could do invaluable work on the field of battle, as much in attack as in defense."

 America's conflict with Spain was later described as a "splendid little war" and for Theodore Roosevelt it certainly was.
 His combat experience consisted of one week's campaign with one day of hard fighting.
 "The charge itself was great fun", he declared, and "Oh, but we had a bully fight."
-His actions during the battle earned a recommendation for the Congressional Medal of Honor, but politics intervened and the request was denied.
-The rejection crushed Roosevelt, yet notoriety from the charge up San Juan Hill was instrumental in propelling him to the governorship of New York in 1899.
+His actions during the battle earned a recommendation for the Medal of Honor, but politics intervened and the request was denied.
+The rejection crushed Roosevelt, yet notability from the charge up San Juan Hill was instrumental in propelling him to the governorship of New York in 1899.
 The following year Roosevelt was selected to fill the vice presidential spot in President McKinley's successful run for a second term.
 With McKinley's assassination in September 1901, Roosevelt became president.

 In the confusion surrounding their departure from Tampa, half the members of the Rough Riders were left behind along with most of the horses.
 The volunteers made the charge up San Juan Hill on foot.
 They were joined in the attack by the 10th (Negro) Cavalry.
 Though the 10th never received the glory for the charge that the Rough Riders did, one of their commanders—Captain "Black Jack" Pershing (who later commanded American troops in World War I)—was awarded the Silver Star.